The Elevation of the Mind: Using Its Power with Intelligence The Elevation of the Mind: Using Its Power with Intelligence

 We spend hours caring for the body—exercise, food, rest, appearance.
 But how many hours do we consciously spend nurturing the mind?

 The mind governs how the body feels, how challenges are faced, and how success and failure are interpreted.
-The body is important, but the mind is far more influential.
+The body is important, but the mind is far more influential, and this influence determines whether we react or respond, as explained in Conquer the World Within.

 What are “mind hours”?